 "I wish to thank the National Library for this generous opportunity for such open access to materials both across collections but equally importantly unfettered by normal library hours.
 It enables those study grant recipients who have the complexity of family, study and work commitments to go into ‘lock down’ mode in a way not possible in the usual home study environment."

-Dr. Kate Barclay, Japan Studies, Institute for International Studies, University of Technology Sydney.
+Dr Kate Barclay, Senior lecturer, Japan Studies, Institute for International Studies, University of Technology Sydney